scelikcapa/user-controlled-wallets/src/tutorial/TASK_EXPLANATION.md

 ### .env.local File

-In this project and also in real life, you should `never hardcode sensitive information like API keys`.
+In this homework and also in real life, you should `never hardcode sensitive information like API keys`.
 For that reason, we will also be using ``.env.local` file.
 All you need to do is to create a file called `.env.local` in the root of this project.
 After creating the file, enter your api key like the following:

 `NEXT_PUBLIC_API_KEY=<your api key>`